-Whilst the benefits of undertaking an apprenticeship, or offering an apprenticeship place are many, the latest Department for Education (DfE) data, and research by organisations such as the Association of Apprentices (AoA) indicate that attrition rates from the programme are around 47% and whilst there are many factors for early leavers, training not matching an apprentice's expectations, anxiety around end-point assessment, or lack of employer support do contribute to the drop-out rate.
+Whilst the benefits of undertaking an apprenticeship, or offering an apprenticeship place are many, the Department for Education (DfE) data, and research by organisations such as the Association of Apprentices (AoA) indicate that attrition rates from the programme across all sectors continue to exceed 40% and whilst there are many factors for early leavers, ranging from a mismatch of expectations to business closures, there is an indication that some apprentices are leaving their programmes due to a perceived lack of support.

 There are concerns across the sector regarding attrition rates, and the DfE in its response to address retention rates, has introduced a goal to increase apprenticeship achievement rates to 67% by 2025.
-This is a challenging target but not impossible given the effort and resources providers, employers and EPAOs, as well as apprentices invest in the apprenticeship initiative.
+This is a challenging target but not impossible given the effort and resources providers, employers and EPAOs, as well as apprentices invest in the apprenticeship initiative, and the most recent data released in 2025 suggests retention rates are improving but are not at 67% across the board.